- Medical Physics Unit

 Medical Physics Admission Requirements and Application Procedures

-Candidates applying to the M.Sc. program must normally hold a B.Sc. degree (honours or major) in Physics or Engineering, with a minimum overall GPA of 3.0/4.0 (minimum of 70%).
+Candidates applying to the M.Sc. program must normally hold a B.Sc. degree (honours or major) in Physics or Engineering, with a minimum CGPA of 3.0 out of 4.0.

 McGill’s online application form for graduate program candidates is available at www.mcgill.ca/gradapplicants/apply.